Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 ### Level 9: Quickdraw

 You always seem to shoot first.
 You can add your Intelligence modifier (minimum of +1) to your Initiative rolls.
-Also, if you roll Initiative and don't have the Surprised or the Incapacitated conditon, you can use a Reaction to make one attack with your Arcane Firearm.
+Also, if you roll Initiative and don't have the Surprised or the Incapacitated conditon, you can use a **:rsc-r: Reaction**{ .rsc } to make one attack with your Arcane Firearm.

 ### Level 15: Master Gunslinger

 Your skill with your Arcane Firearm is nearly supernatural in battle.
-You can take a :rsc-b: Bonus Action on your turn to steady your breathing, granting you **:d20-adv: Advantage**{ .d20 } on any attacks you make with your Arcane Firearm until the end of your current turn.
+You can take a **:rsc-b: Bonus Action**{ .rsc } on your turn to steady your breathing, granting you **:d20-adv: Advantage**{ .d20 } on any attacks you make with your Arcane Firearm until the end of your current turn.

 Finally, once per turn when you make an attack with your Arcane Firearm with **:d20-adv: Advantage**{ .d20 } , you can forgo the **:d20-adv: Advantage**{ .d20 } to instead make one additional Arcane Firearm attack.